pootlepress/pootle-page-builder/README.txt

  * New - New filter `pootlepb_rag_adjust_elements` to add or remove elements to adjust text in.
  * New - Action hook `pootlepb_before_row` added Grid Index as sencond argument
  * New - Action hook `pootlepb_after_row` added Grid Index as sencond argument
- * New - New pootle page builder action hook `pootlepb_before_content_blocks` runs before content blocks are rendered in cell
+ * New - New Pootle Pagebuilder action hook `pootlepb_before_content_blocks` runs before content blocks are rendered in cell
- * New - New pootle page builder action hook `pootlepb_after_content_blocks` runs after content blocks are rendered in cell
+ * New - New Pootle Pagebuilder action hook `pootlepb_after_content_blocks` runs after content blocks are rendered in cell
- * New - New pootle page builder function `pootlepb_array_cmp` sorts array by priority
+ * New - New Pootle Pagebuilder function `pootlepb_array_cmp` sorts array by priority
  * New - Option to remove Content block padding on mobile
  * New - Option to add row top margin
- * Tweak - Added class `ppb-row` for rows in pootle page builder
+ * Tweak - Added class `ppb-row` for rows in Pootle Pagebuilder
  * Tweak - Yoast SEO content loading by js
  * Fix - Blank add-on page